 A merger of the Ethnographic, Mediterranean and East Asian Museums of World Culture in Stockholm has been discussed on and off for ten years.

-The background is a 2015 analysis from the Swedish State Treasury that showed too much of the money was going to premises and personnel costs and too little to the operations themselves.
+The background is an analysis from the Swedish State Treasury which in 2015 showed that too much of the money goes to premises and personnel costs and too little to the operations themselves.

 The now proposed rent increase for the Ethnographic Museum would mean that the proportion of the funds going to premises costs would increase from 42 to 45 percent.